Sharing is the key to success! This checklist covers the best sharing strategies and helps your GoFundMe maintain momentum.

 Direct Messages to Targeted Groups: The best way to share your GoFundMe with your contacts is to share your GoFundMe link with them in emails, text messages, phone calls, Facebook posts, or private Facebook messages.
 When sending the link, include a bit about why your campaign is so important to you, and even ask them to share on your behalf with their networks, too.

 Frequent Multi- Platform Social Media Posts: Challenge yourself to share daily across multiple platforms.
 For example, Monday could be a Facebook share, while Tuesday could be a fun Instagram post!
 This ensures you're not over sharing on one platform.
+See: How to Share on Other Social Media Sites

 Update your Supporters: The best way to engage your supporters to build and maintain donation activity is to post frequent updates on your GoFundMe.
 This allows you to share your progress with your community, keep them interested in your GoFundMe, and encourages them to share and donate as well.
+A compelling update can include any of the following: a thank you to your supporters, a personal story or quote related to the situation, any recent news, and photos or videos.
+See: How to Use Updates: The Key to Success

 Ending Campaign: Transparency and Communication